The Human Stain

 But even his main persecutor, French intellectual Delphine Roux, gets her innings in a section that reveals her own loneliness and desperation at finding herself cut off from the academic mainstream in a small American college.

 Silk's lover, Faunia Farley, has in her shorter lifespan experienced far greater tragedy than he, having lost her children and been abused by her former husband.
 She's the only person Silk lets in on his shameful secret and she accepts him.
 We're not exactly sure why, since she does privately rail against people being ashamed of their past.
-But she does seem in her inner life to be the character most settled with her past and her fate.
+But she does seem in her inner life to be the character most settled with her own history and her fate.

 More explosively we get the story of Faunia's ex-husband, murderous Vietnam veteran Les Farley, both from others and from his own inner torment.
 The stream-of-consiousness rants in Farley's voice are some of the most powerful and sympathetic writing Roth has done, demolishing the contention once and for all that Roth can write only in his own voice.

-Their interwoven stories unravel against a backdrop of 1990s politics, with news of the impeachment proceedings against Bill Clinton recurring.
-A background of real-life secrets and moralistic persecutions in American life.
+Their interwoven stories unravel against a backdrop of 1990s politics, with news of the impeachment proceedings against Bill Clinton recurring—a background of real-life secrets and moralistic persecutions in American life.

-Some readers may be disturbed that none of the human stories of The Human Stain reach any kind of "closure"—another term from that period.
+Some readers may be disturbed that none of the human stories of The Human Stain reach any kind of "closure" (another term from that period).
 This is purposeful on Roth's part.
 Silk criticizes his literature students for fixing

-"on the conventionalized narrative, with its beginning, middle, and end—every experience, no matter how ambiguous, no matter how knotty or mysterious, must lend itself to this normalizing, conventionalizing, anchorman cliché.
-Any kid who says 'closure' I flunk".
+on the conventionalized narrative, with its beginning, middle, and end—every experience, no matter how ambiguous, no matter how knotty or mysterious, must lend itself to this normalizing, conventionalizing, anchorman cliché.
+Any kid who says "closure" I flunk.